 How I Learned to Hate the DCI: Layer 2 data center interconnects (DCI) is still alive and well.
 I blame VMware with vMotion and now every other Hypervisor vendor on the planet.
 Live workload migration is certainly vital to most operations.
-The further up the stack that happens the more flexibility you have with choosing more layers beneath you to reach for in …
+The further up the stack that happens the more flexibility you have with choosing more layers beneath… Continue reading How I Learned to Hate the DCI

 Why the NOS will decouple